-Rachael S. Morgan (AKA Ruby Marx, AKA R.S.
-Morgan) spent her formative years missing out on stuff because she had her nose permanently stuck in a book.
-She didn’t mind though because those stories took her everywhere (mostly to Narnia), showed her everything, and let her be whoever she wanted to be.
+Rachael S. Morgan spent her formative years missing out on stuff because she had her nose permanently stuck in a book.
+She didn’t mind though because those stories took her everywhere (mostly to Narnia), and let her be whoever she wanted to be.

 She still reads voraciously but now she does stuff for real, figuring life is too short to not write your own story.
 So far, Rachael has tried being a makeup artist, a pop star, a stunt woman, an actor, a circus performer, and a roller girl.
 She even has a salacious past writing for one of those gossip magazines you’re not supposed to love (but you really do).
 None of them stuck but it’s been one hell of a ride, and along the way she picked up some really nifty skills.

 Rachael is wildly passionate about living a full life and storytelling, taking her philosophy from writer, Anais Nin.
 “We write to taste life twice, in the moment and in retrospect."
-She is committed to writing powerful, heartfelt, and funny stories for and about women.
-She also loves yoga, tattoos, travel, and cheese but not necessarily in that order.
-Mostly the cheese comes first.
+She is committed to writing powerful, heartfelt, and gut-wrenchingly funny stories for and about women and is allergic to the phrase 'strong female lead' ... give her 'complex, flawed, and messy' any day of the week.

 "In Rachael S. Morgan's Tryst, a first-person piece that won the 2011 Josephine Ulrick Literature Prize, we are taken into the tenderness and confusion of a rite-of-passage experience.
 Morgan's word-perfect story carries incendiary power, with each emotional shift balanced precisely.
 The bitter irony is a little like the enduring last line of Sherwood Anderson's haunting I Want to Know Why.
 Morgan leaves us with the ashen taste of a loss of innocence."